 Our most important piece of advice is to keep an open mind.
-Before making quick judgements about your partner, remember the following:
+Before making quick judgments about your partner, remember the following:

 - Most US students have names that come from other countries.
 This doesn't make them any less "American".

 - If your partner is reserved or seems uninterested, remember that we all have different ways of showing attention or respect.

 - Just like you, your partner probably has expectations, preferences, or goals for this experience.
 Openly discuss these topics at your first meeting so you can communicate better.

 - Responding to emails in a timely manner and showing up to your meetings on time is a great way to show your partner you are interested and excited about meeting them.

 - Subjects that may not seem like a big deal to you may feel inappropriate or uncomfortable for your partner.